Lucas-doubleC/quikarit/README.md

 # QuikArit, not so quick as you think
 Math functions are cool, but do you know what's cooler?
 Miscellaneous ones, with a little bit of sorting algorithms and logic gates!

-Please refer to the docs regarding its usage: quickarit.rf.gd
+Please refer to the docs regarding its usage: https://quickarit.rf.gd